Skip to content

 Scopes keep query logic in the model where it belongs.
 Route handlers stay thin.

-Field definitions carry validation rules.
+Field definitions carry validation rules through the nullable option.
 Call validate before save and the ORM checks every constraint:

 ruby